nichoth/roo/README.md

   - test the error states -- should show errors in the UI
   - test the happy states
 * write real tests in node -- `test/index.js`
+* refactor so that the form to add an applicant and the form the edit an applicant use the same component.
+The difference is that the 'edit' form is pre-filled with some data.

 ------------------------------------